wutsi/wutsi-codegen/src/doc/Server.md

   -o <output-dir>       REQUIRED - Output directory to the generate files will be stored.
 Default = ./out.
   -g <github-user>      OPTIONAL - Github username.
   -heroku <heroku-app>  OPTIONAL - Heroku application name.
 This will trigger the deployment when merging to `master` branch.
                         IMPORTANT: The github secret HEROKU_API_KEY must be configured.
-  -service:cache        OPTIONAL - Attach a cache to the API -service:logger       OPTIONAL - Attach a logger to the API -service:database     OPTIONAL - Attach a database to the API -service:queue        OPTIONAL - Attach a queue to the API
+  -service_cache        OPTIONAL - Attach a cache to the API -service_logger       OPTIONAL - Attach a logger to the API -service_database     OPTIONAL - Attach a database to the API -service_queue        OPTIONAL - Attach a queue to the API
 ```

 ## Output